digikar99/emacs-noob/README.md

 - C-k [std]: Cut line this point forward
 - M-k: Delete line this point forward
 - C-/: Un/comment-line; also works for un/commenting region when selected
-- `C-<space>` [std]: to enter/exit text-selection mode

 - M-S-<up>/<down>: Move line (selected region) up or down
-- C-M-f: Forward search symbol at point
+- C-M-s: Forward search symbol at point
 - C-M-r: Forward replace symbol at point
 - M-q: Quit emacs (with prompt)

 **Window and Buffer Management**

-- F7: Split window horizontally ("<f10>" is more mnemonic, but its bound to something in some terminals)
+- F7: Split window horizontally: "<f10>" is more memorable, but its bound to something in some terminals
 - F8: Split window vertically - two parts of the "8"
 - F9: Expand window vertically
 - F11 [std]: Toggle "frame" full screen